How do I work vitamin D into my daily routine?

 Keep vitamin D rich foods on hand

 Vitamin D can also be absorbed through vitamin D friendly foods.
-Having these foods in your fridge or cupboard on a regular basis will ensure that you are receiving of vitamin D without even thinking about it.
-Food such as mushrooms, salmon, eggs, and cheese are a delicious way to help you naturally increase your vitamin D in a healthy and delicious meal.
+Having these foods in your fridge or cupboard on a regular basis will ensure that you are receiving vitamin D without even thinking about it.
+Food such as mushrooms, salmon, eggs, and cheese is a delicious way to help you naturally increase your vitamin D in a healthy and delicious meal.

 Reminder: Always talk to your doctor before starting any vitamin supplement routines.